Mathematical Background on Lattices - A Deep Dive on Lattice-Based Cryptography

 Table of Contents

-This is the first post in the series: Introduction to Lattice-based Cryptography.
+This is the first post in the series: A Deep Dive on Lattice-Based Cryptography.
 We focus on lattices as an independent mathematical concept and its properties.
 However, we focus on aspects that would be useful in the study of Lattice-based Cryptography.

 Throughout this series, we use 2-dimensions and 3-dimensions because they are easy to work with.
 In practice we use sufficiently higher dimensions.